Mano-j/DXC-Hospital-Management/README.md

 ### Security
 - All passwords of user accounts are hashed using SHA256 and stored.
 Authentication works by comparing the stored hash with the generated hash from the entered password at the time of login.
 - Because of the passwords being stored only in their hashed format, user privacy is maintained as the admin also cannot see the password of other users.
-However, he can change them.
+However, the admin can change them.